Jayden876212/hyprland-workspace-indicator/README.md

 4. Create a `defwidget` that uses that variable for `:reveal` or `:visible` as seen by the example code in `example/`.
 5. Implement the widget in a `defwindow`, like your eww bar for example.

-## !!!WARNING!!!
+## !!!
+WARNING !!!

 This is alpha-quality software.
-Proper error handling still needs to be implemented so the program may segfault (when, for example, hyprland is not open).
+Proper error handling still needs to be implemented.

 If you have trouble with this program, do not hesitate to report it in the issues section.

 ## Credits